NLnetLabs/rpki-doc/source/rpki/implementation-models.rst

 Implementation Models
 =====================

 RPKI is designed to allow every resource holder to generate and publish cryptographic material on their own systems.
 This is commonly referred to as delegated RPKI.
 To offer a turn-key solution, each RIR also offers a hosted RPKI system in their member portals.
 Both models have their own advantages, based on the specific requirements of the organisation using the system.

+No matter what implementation model you choose, it always a good idea to publish ROAs for your BGP announcements.
+Even when you are still evaluating how to deploy RPKI within your organisation, the benefits are immediate.
+Others can already filter based on what you publish, offering protection for you and other Internet users.
+For example, in case someone inadvertently announces your address space from their AS, it will be flagged as Invalid and dropped by everyone who has deployed route origin validation.

 Hosted RPKI
 -----------